awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 How to persist a root partition after interruption or termination
 =================================================================

-One of the easiest ways to manage interruption of your Spot instances is to ensure that your data is checkpointed to an |EBSlong| (|EBS|) volume on a regular cadence.
+One of the easiest ways to manage interruption of your Spot Instances is to ensure that your data is checkpointed to an |EBSlong| (|EBS|) volume on a regular cadence.
 By checkpointing periodically, if there is an interruption you will lose only the data created since the last checkpoint (assuming no other non-idempotent actions are performed in between).
 To make this process easier, you can